qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog312/index.rst

 Feature: is\_valid expression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  ``is_valid(geom_from_wkt('LINESTRING(0 0, 1 1, 2 2, 0 0)')) → true``
+``is_valid(geom_from_wkt('LINESTRING(0 0, 1 1, 2 2, 0 0)')) → true``
 Returns true if a geometry is valid; if it is well-formed in 2D according to the OGC rules

 Add an is\_valid function to the expressions, which reuses GEOS is valid and returns true if a geometry is valid; if it is well-formed in 2D according to the OGC rules.

-| Based of @NathanW2 workshop at FOSS4g Oceania.
-| I have tested the function manually and confirmed the tests pass, however I can't get my build to produce the help files to check if this or correct.
-I"m not sure if "Uses GEOS" is needed in the help file.

-| I'm a python dev not C++ so any help will definitely be appreciated
-| Thanks

 This feature was developed by Pete King

 Feature: Add datetime\_from\_epoch (MSec from epoch) expression function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  ``datetime_from_epoch(1483225200000) → 2017-01-01T00:00:00``
+``datetime_from_epoch(1483225200000) → 2017-01-01T00:00:00``
 Returns a datetime whose date and time are the number of milliseconds, msecs, that have passed since 1970-01-01T00:00:00.000, Coordinated Universal Time (Qt.UTC), and converted to Qt.LocalTime.

-| Adds a function to create a DateTime from a seconds since epoch timestamp, to be used in expresssions
-| As there is an 'epoch' function working in MilliSeconds (and the original Qt function also does MilliSeconds, I create it to use mSecs).

 This feature was developed by Richard Duivenvoorde

 Feature: rotate() expression function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  ``rotate($geometry, 45, make_point(4, 5)) → geometry rotated 45 degrees clockwise around the (4, 5) point``
+``rotate($geometry, 45, make_point(4, 5)) → geometry rotated 45 degrees clockwise around the (4, 5) point``
 Returns a rotated version of a geometry.
 Calculations are in the Spatial Reference System of this geometry.

 This feature was developed by Raymond Nijssen, Nyall Dawson